 Potassium, calcium, and magnesium are all present.
 In certain studies, diets low in these minerals have been associated with high blood pressure.
 It's claimed that getting enough of these minerals in your diet will help you lower your blood pressure.

 Collagen is the skin's support system.
-It acts to prevent skin damage caused by the sun, pollution, and smoke by relying on vitamin C as a vital ingredient.
+It prevents skin damage caused by the sun, pollution, and smoke by relying on vitamin C as a vital ingredient.
 Vitamin C may boost collagen's ability to smooth wrinkles and improve overall skin smoothness.

-One cup of blueberries contains 24% of the daily required vitamin C requirement.
+One cup of blueberries contains 24% of the daily vitamin C requirement.

-Blueberries include potent antioxidants such as vitamin C, vitamin A, and other phytonutrients that may help protect cells from disease-linked free radical damage.
+Blueberries include potent antioxidants such as vitamins C, and A and other phytonutrients that may help protect cells from disease-linked free radical damage.

-Antioxidants may limit tumour growth, reduce inflammation in the body, and help prevent or slow the progression of esophageal, lung, oral, pharynx, endometrial, pancreatic, prostate, and colon cancers, according to research.
+According to research, antioxidants may limit tumour growth, reduce inflammation, and help prevent or slow the progression of esophageal, lung, oral, pharynx, endometrial, pancreatic, prostate, and colon cancers.

 Blueberries also contain folate, a B vitamin that aids in DNA replication and repair.
 This can help to prevent cancer cells from forming.
 Because of mutations in the DNA,

 4. Bone Health Maintenance

 Iron, phosphorus, calcium, magnesium, manganese, zinc, and vitamin K are all found in blueberries.
 Each of them is a bone component.

 A balanced diet rich in these minerals and vitamins aids in developing and maintaining the bone structure and strength.
 Iron and zinc play critical roles in the body.